mighdoll/thimbleberry/doc/Utilities.md

 A websocket listener can then record the results to a file for further processing, or to track performance differences over time.
-See [stoneberry-bench][] for an example of `pnpm bench` and `pnpm bench:dev` commands that setup a websocket lister.
+See [stoneberry-bench][] for an example of `pnpm bench` and `pnpm bench:dev` commands that set up a websocket listener.

 ### Lower Level Timing API